 - are frequently listed as a corresponding author (first or last author) during the last five years.

-Suitable Associate Editors for BMC Veterinary Research must also:
+Suitable Editorial Board Memers for BMC Veterinary Research must also:

-- support the journal’s ethos, scope, editorial standards, and policies, and be committed to representing BMC Veterinary Research within the scientific community.
+- be supportive of the journal’s ethos, scope, editorial standards, and policies, and be committed to representing BMC Veterinary Research within the scientific community.

 - provide a professional and supportive service to our authors and ensure that manuscripts fulfill the requirements of the Journal and are handled efficiently and appropriately through peer-review.

-The Associate Editor is primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the journal’s requirements and recommending decisions on the basis of peer reviewers’ reports and their own assessment while adhering to the journal’s editorial policies.
+- EBMs are primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the journal’s requirements and recommending decisions on the basis of peer reviewers’ reports and their own assessment while adhering to the journal’s editorial policies

-An Associate Editor for BMC Veterinary Research should be willing to handle a minimum of 10 manuscripts per year through peer review across a range of disciplines within their broader subject area.
+- EBMs for BMC Veterinary Research should be willing to handle a minimum of two manuscripts per month through peer review across a range of disciplines within their broader subject area

-Our Associate Editors will be provided with access to training materials, and our in-house editorial team will also provide administrative support.
-The Associate Editor will report to the Editor of the journal.
+- Our EBMs will be provided with access to training materials, and our in-house editorial team will also provide administrative support.
+The EBM will report to the Editor of the journal